 - You have facial features which are not in proportion with others

-In addition to these general guidelines, there are some very specific recommendations regarding when children should be seen by an orthodontist.
 Our practice agrees with the recommendation made by the American Association of Orthodontists (AAO), which states all children should receive their first orthodontic evaluation by the age of 7.
 By the time a child reaches this age, the bite is established so that an orthodontist can determine whether or not there will be sufficient room in the mouth to accommodate the permanent teeth.
 This is also when an orthodontist can spot potential problems early and treat those problems if necessary to make treatment less involved later in life and less expensive as well.

+That said, most children do not begin active orthodontic treatment until they are between the ages of 9 and 14.
 There are some common problems seen in children that can benefit from orthodontic treatment including:

 - Early or late loss of baby teeth